Moving/Relocating To Memphis: 5 Rock-Solid Reasons Why People Are Moving To Memphis

 3. Because Memphis Knows How To Celebrate Festivities!

 If you’re moving to Memphis to leave behind the mundane life, then you’re doing it right!
 The people of Memphis are always looking out to celebrate!
-I mean, where else would a city dedicate a whole month for festivities?
+Where else would a city dedicate a whole month for festivities?

 Memphis In May